The golden rules for Amazon Redshift optimization

 Consider compressing columns.
-This reduces the storage space required and also reduces the I/Os required by queries.
+This reduces the storage space and I/Os needed by queries.

 Do not use Redshift for OLTP queries

-Redshift is completely unsuitable for this kind of workload.
-Not only because it is a column store, but also because there are no indexes that can be used (as in Teradata columnar).
+Redshift is entirely unsuitable for this kind of workload.
+Not only because it is a column store but also because no indexes can be used (as in Teradata columnar).

-Choose the right method to distribute the data
+Choose the proper method to distribute the data.